Peer Research Mentors

 Applications have closed for the 2023-2024 academic year.

-The Research & Instruction Department of Musselman Library invites Gettysburg College rising sophomore and rising junior students in any major to submit applications to become a Peer Research Mentor for the 2018-19 academic year.
+The Research & Instruction Department of Musselman Library invites Gettysburg College rising sophomore and rising junior students (Class of 2025 or 2026) in any major to submit applications to become a Peer Research Mentor for the 2023–24 academic year.
 A Peer Research Mentor is a student who works alongside librarians to support students engaged in research, while also improving one’s own research skills.
 The Peer Research Mentor team intentionally includes students representing a range of class levels, academic backgrounds, and student experiences.
 If you love information and helping people find exactly what they need, this could be the position for you!